microsoftgraph/dotnet-aad-query-sample/README.md

 ### 2. Set the Permissions

-Add the delegated permissions for `User.Read.All` and `Directory.Read.All`.
+Add the delegated permissions for `Directory.Read.All`.
 ![Api Permissions](docs/api_permissions.png)

 ### 3. Configure the App Secret using the Secret Manager

 This application use the [.NET Core Secret Manager](https://docs.microsoft.com/aspnet/core/security/app-secrets?view=aspnetcore-3.1&tabs=windows) to store the ClientId.
 To add the ClientId created on step 1:
 1. Open the Developer Command Prompt under `dotnet-aad-query-sample\MSGraphSamples.WPF\` directory
 2. type `dotnet user-secrets set "clientId" "<YOUR CLIENT ID>"`